-While smartphones and blue light are usually the first things sleep experts want to ban from the bedroom, listening to ASMR could actually help you fall asleep fast.
+While smartphones and blue light are usually the first things sleep experts want to ban from the bedroom to improve your sleep hygiene, listening to ASMR could actually help you fall asleep fast.

 Not sure what ASMR is?
-It works in a similar way to white noise.
-“ASMR stands for autonomous sensory meridian response, which is a tingling sensation that originates from the back of the head and down the spine,” explains life coach Kev Scheepers.
+It works in a similar way to white noise for sleep.
+“ASMR stands for an autonomous sensory meridian response, which is a tingling sensation that originates from the back of the head and down the spine,” explains life coach Kev Scheepers.
 “It is a relaxing, almost addictive sensation that can be triggered by listening to particular sounds or watching certain actions.
-Studies have shown ASMR triggers a state of euphoric relaxation which increases comfort and can help induce a deep sleep.”
+Studies have shown ASMR triggers a state of euphoric relaxation which increases comfort and can help induce deep sleep.”

-Want to try it to help you drift off?
+Want to try it as a technique for knowing how to sleep better?
 Quickly jump out of bed.
-"Focus on rhythmic breathing, stand upright with feet shoulder width apart and knees bent slightly,” says Kev.
+"Focus on rhythmic breathing, stand upright with feet shoulder-width apart and knees bent slightly,” says Kev.
 “Raise arms parallel to the ground with palms facing down.
 Allow all parts of the body to relax while continuing to breathe with eyes closed and face relaxed.”

 When you jump back into bed your body and mind should be much more relaxed and ready to sleep.

 Can’t sleep?
-Here’s when to get out of bed
+When to get out of bed

 Tried all the techniques above and nothing helps?
 Sometimes it’s best to get out of bed and do something else.